 Other delicious and easy homemade sauces:

-Homemade hoisin sauce has much more complex flavor than what you get at the store.
-It’s less sweet, more savory and with a touch of umami.
-It’s so delicious that you can use it alone as a stir fry sauce!
+Homemade hoisin sauce has a much more complex flavor than store bought varieties.
+It’s less sweet and more savory, with a touch of umami.
+Use it in stir fries, noodle dishes – or as a dipping sauce.